Skip to content

 Hint: Key considerations

-Use --full-refresh when: schema changes, logic changes that affect historical data, or you suspect data drift.
+• --full-refresh rebuilds the whole table from scratch.
+Reach for it when: schema changes, logic changes that affect historical rows, or you suspect data drift in already-loaded partitions.

 • Step complete